MrBacon1-1/EncryptX/README.md

 </p>

 <p align="center">
-   This is a password manager im using for a school project it is made in python and has AES encryption to ensure data is stored securely!
-It allows users to use either CLI or GUI by just choosing one on startup.
+   I've developed a robust password manager in Python that utilizes AES encryption to ensure the secure storage of sensitive data.
+The main goal of this password manager is to provide users with a reliable and convenient solution for managing their passwords effectively.
 </p>

 # Features